 • Ethnicity: Certain groups, such as African Americans, Native Americans, Hispanic Americans, and Asian Americans, have a greater risk of developing type II diabetes.

-• Aging: The risk of developing type II diabetes begins to rise significantly at about age 45, and rises considerably after age 65.
+• Ageing: The risk of developing type II diabetes begins to rise significantly at about age 45, and rises considerably after age 65.

 With a proper diabetes diet and healthy lifestyle habits, along with diabetes medication, if necessary, you can manage type II diabetes just like you manage other areas of your life

 If you have diabetes, you should try to keep your blood glucose (sugar) as close to the target range as possible.
 This will help to delay or prevent complications of diabetes.

 The following are the typical target ranges for those with diabetes: